Configure an Oracle Publisher

 Near the end of the Net Configuration Assistant, there might be an option to test the connection to the Oracle Publisher.
 Before you test the connection, ensure that the Oracle database instance is online and that the Oracle Listener is running.
 If the test is unsuccessful, contact the Oracle DBA responsible for the database to which you are trying to connect.

 After you have made a successful connection to the Oracle Publisher, attempt to log in to the database using the account and password associated with the replication administrative user schema you created.
 The following must be performed while running under the same Windows account that the SQL Server service uses:

 At the command prompt, type:

-If the networking configuration was successful, the login will succeed and you will see a
+If the networking configuration was successful, the login succeeds and you will see a

 If you experience problems connecting to the Oracle database, see the section "The SQL Server Distributor cannot connect to the Oracle database instance" in Troubleshooting Oracle Publishers.

 Considerations for Oracle Home

 Oracle supports side-by-side installation of application binaries, but only one set of binaries can be used by replication at a given time.
 Each set of binaries is associated with an Oracle Home; the binaries are in the directory %ORACLE_HOME%\bin.
 You must ensure that the correct set of binaries (specifically the latest version of the client networking software) is used when replication makes connections to the Oracle Publisher.

 Log into the Distributor with the accounts used by the SQL Server service and the SQL Server Agent service and set the appropriate environment variables.
 The %ORACLE_HOME% variable should be set to refer to the installation point you specified when you installed the client networking software.
 The %PATH% must include the %ORACLE_HOME% \bin directory as the first Oracle entry that is encountered.
 For information about setting environment variables, see the Windows documentation.